|

 ||||

-At the moment, I continue to work on book projects, to perform whenever possible as a guitarist and singer, and to do some teaching and speaking about the various subjects that interest me.
-My options in the latter regard have been greatly improved in the last few years by my getting various awards, including a 2002 Grammy for the liner notes to the Arhoolie Records 40th Anniversary Box, the 2001 Best Performing Arts Book award from the Independent Publishers association for Josh White: Society Blues, Best Arts Book at the 2002 Latino Book Awards and an award from the Southwestern Library Association for Narcocorrido: A Journey into the Music of Drugs, Guns, and Guerrillas, an honorable mention for the Otto Kinkeldey Award of the American Musicological Society for Escaping the Delta, and an ASCAP-Deems Taylor Award for The Mayor of MacDougal Street.
-As of Fall, 2006, I am teaching blues history at UCLA and working on an alternative history of American popular music.
+I continue to work on book projects, to perform whenever possible as a guitarist and singer, and sometimes to teach a course on blues history at UCLA, as well as traveling around to speak about the various subjects that I've researched over the years.
+My options in the latter regard have been somewhat improved by various awards, including a 2002 Grammy for the liner notes to the Arhoolie Records 40th Anniversary Box, an honorable mention for the Otto Kinkeldey Award of the American Musicological Society for Escaping the Delta, and an ASCAP-Deems Taylor Award for The Mayor of MacDougal Street.
 For those wishing to delve further into my past, I have pages of information and writings by my father, George Wald, who was a major influence both on my performing and writing, and on my life in general.
-And for a sidelight on my personal life, I recommend a visit to the page of my wife, Sandrine Sheon, the world's most daring paper modeler.
+And for a sidelight on my personal life, I recommend a visit to the page of my wife, Sandrine Sheon, who aside from playing fine clarinet is the world's most daring paper modeler.
 Press folks can click here for a hi-res copy of the photo at the top of this page.
 There is also a more compact, third-person bio on the presspack page. |